 This course includes an overview of prenumber and science concepts developmentally appropriate for young children.
-Emphasis is on the planning, implementation, evaluation and of developmentally activities appropriate utilizing a variety of methods and materials.
+Emphasis is on the planning, implementation, and evaluation of developmentally appropriate activities utilizing a variety of methods and materials.

-ECD200 - Movement and Music for Children
+ECD200 - Movement and Music for Children 3 Credits